JordanRickman/b/README.md

 Or, you can use `b.waitAll()`, whose promise resolves once `b`'s queue has finished.

-### Planned Features
+### Parallelization
-In the future, you'll be able to do things in parallel instead of sequentially with `b.fork`, which "forks" off a new queue of `b` commands.
+If you need to, you can run things in parallel instead of sequentially with `b.fork`, which "forks" off a new queue of `b` commands.

 ```javascript
 // command 3 will wait for command 1, but not for command 2